Cetan Income Fund

 Strong Economic Trends

 Our investment strategy benefits from multi-year positive economic fundamentals in Western, Southern and Central Oregon, driving high demand for residential housing improvements, commercial rehab and new construction, and land development.
-A decade of strong population and economic growth are factors that has impacted Oregon’s housing supply deficiency.
+A decade of strong population and economic growth are factors that have impacted Oregon’s housing supply deficiency.

 Successful Track Record